Diversity, Equity, and Inclusion (DEI) is at the heart of our work

 Fostering belonging in all of our staff members

 To achieve our purpose and vision we are committed to building an equitable and inclusive community.
 We aim to create a more inclusive global environment where everyone can fully participate, feel a sense of belonging, be creative, and bring their whole selves to work.
+90% of our staff members feel welcomed and included by their colleagues (2024 Staff Member Engagement Survey).

 90% of our staff members feel that their colleagues and managers welcome their voice, opinions, and working style (Teach For All 2021 Employee Satisfaction Survey).